LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ### Defining your own mapping
 **Rules**
-1. If you do not define a mapping ahead of time, Elastcisearch dynamically creates the mapping for you.
+1. If you do not define a mapping ahead of time, Elasticsearch dynamically creates the mapping for you.
 2. If you do decide to define your own mapping, you can do so at index creation.
 3. ONE mapping is defined per index.
 Once the index has been created, we can only add *new* fields to a mapping.
 We CANNOT change the mapping of an *existing* field.
 4. If you must change the type of an existing field, you must create a new index with the desired mapping, then reindex all documents into the new index.